-Member: Sara Weyer
+Chair: Sara Weyer

 Fundraising Committee: The Fundraising Committee is given the task of continually searching for ways to help raise funds for the club.
 The committee’s annual events include the leaf-raking project, a football concessions stand and basketball concession stands.
 The committee also works on developing new fundraisers each year.

 Co-Chairs: Ryan Alsterlund and Rachel Berrey

 Community Service Committee: The Community Service Committee has the duty is to find ways for the Student Branch to participate in activities that benefit the community.
 The club has continued to be active in the community through an on-going Adopt-A-Highway program and programs with a local Middle and High School Science Bowl.
 Additional service activities are continually investigated, which this year included the addition of an outreach AgBot program.

 Social Committee: The Social Committee is responsible for organizing social events both within the Branch and with other organizations for relationship building and networking events.
 Social activities organized by the committee include scheduling intramurals, dinner nights at on-campus dining centers, ASABE vs. AST tournaments, and Night Out for the Majors.
 The Women of ASABE (WASABE) also hold monthly gatherings to promote the women in the department.
 These have included bonfires, pottery nights, and Friends-giving.

 Chair: Brendan Hageman